maksverver/pushfight/README.md

    rest undetermined.
  * Phase 2..N: repeat the logic from phase 1 until no more changes occur.

+The logic for phases 2 and up is implemented in [solve-rN.cc](solve-rN.cc).

 This is a fixed-point iteration algorithm where we classify more and more positions until we cannot find any more positions that can be classified by rules 2a and 2b.
 At this point, we can stop and assume that all remaining indetermined positions are